 Depression is one of the most common diagnoses encountered in primary care practice.
-It is often difficult to obtain a prompt mental health referral, and the management of depression often becomes a primary care responsibility.
-In this lecture, the faculty will discuss screening for depression and the selection of antidepressant medication based on side effect profile, with a focus on effects on sleep and weight.
-The faculty will also discuss optimal strategies for dual antidepressant augmentation treatment.
+It is often difficult to obtain a prompt mental health referral, and the management of depression often becomes a primary care activity.
+In this lecture, we will discuss screening for depression, and the rational selection of antidepressant medication based on side effect profiles, with a focus on effects on sleep and weight.
+We will also discuss optimal strategies for dual antidepressant augmentation treatment.

 - Develop an approach to screening for depression in primary care

 - Select antidepressants based on their side effect profiles, including their effects on weight and sleep